minagawah/cra-ts-emotion-tailwind-solution/README.md

 npx tailwind init ./src/tailwind.config.js
 ```

 OK.
-That's it for the common settings!
+That's all for the common settings!
 Whether you are
 [using babel plugins](#what-babel)
 or